Before your first hand-building class…

 REMINDERS

 • Kiddos age 10+ are welcome to participate in class as long as a guardian is there to supervise them!
+This is an adult class, so kids are expected to have mature energy and be in control of their attitudes & bodies.

 You will get the most from this experience if you are able to focus on the clay in front of you.
 It takes a lot of concentration!